Kingallice/AI_CYBR441/README.md

 This page includes the projects that two students, Noah Mosel and Blake Meyer, teamed up to create throughout the Spring 2022 session of the CYBR 441 class about AI.

-There is both the implementations and code, as well as, the How each set of problems was solved by us.
+There is both the implementations and code, as well as, the "How" each set of problems was solved by us.

 # The How
 <details>